Critical analysis on the reproducibility of visual quality assessment using deep features: Data leakage cases

+Table~\ref{tab:perf_results_svr} provides a summary of the performance results of various VQA algorithms on KoNViD-1k alongside the results published in both \svr{} and \lstm{} as well as our reimplementation results.
+The middle section (rows 7 to 10) compares the original approaches without fine-tuning as reported in the original publication and as re-computed by us.
+These entries correspons to the left plots of Figures~\ref{fig:results_svr} ands~\ref{fig:results_lstm}.
+As described before, since no fine-tuning was performed, the data set splits have no impact; therefore, test sets can not be tainted with data items that the network had seen before.
+The performance numbers we obtained are very similar to those reported in both articles.

+Next, the bottom half of the table summarizes the results of the approaches including fine-tuning.
+Here, the last two columns indicate whether fine-tuning was performed correctly (green checkmark) or with data leakage (red cross), and whether the test set was independent (green checkmark) or tainted (red cross), respectively.

+For \svrt{} the reimplemented approach with incorrect fine-tuning and tainted test sets (row 12) closely matches the results reported in \svr{} (row 11).
+The next two rows 13 and 14 show the individual impact that the two cases of data leakage have.
+The tainted test sets caused a more significant gap in performance, which was expected, given that this form of data leakage is beneficial to the performance on the test set specifically.
+Surprisingly, the incorrect fine-tuning appears to improve results over correctly implemented fine-tuning, which deserves additional investigation.

+Row 15 shows the \textit{true} performance of \svrt{}.
+Both fine-tuning and testing were carried out correctly, with strict training, validation, and test set splitting.
+The average performance across five random data splits, each fine-tuned using only the training set, model selection performed using the performance on the validation set, and performance reported solely on test set items was 0.70 PLCC and 0.67 SROCC.
+With this result, the proposed method cannot be considered state-of-the-art, as it performs worse than TLVQM by 0.07 PLCC and 0.11 SROCC, which is a considerable performance gap.
+Moreover, recent advances in the field \cite{gotz2019no} have pushed performance on KoNViD-1k to above 0.8 PLCC and SROCC, as shown in rows 5 and 6.

-We summarize the performance results also in Table~\ref{tab:perf_results_svr}.
-Rows 9 and 10 contain a comparison between the original approach without fine-tuning both as reported by \lstm{} and as re-computed by us.
-Our reimplementation performs slightly better than what was reported in \lstm{}, which may be due to different mini-batch selections.
-Rows 16 to 20 then provide the performance numbers on the fine-tuned approaches in the same order as before.
+Analogously rows 16 to 20 provide the performance numbers on the fine-tuned approaches for \lstmt{} in the same order as before.
 We reproduce the performance values given in \lstm{}, followed by our reimplementation with both incorrect fine-tuning and tainted test sets in row 17.
 Next, rows 18 and 19 show the individual impact of tainted test sets (row 18) and fine-tuning with data leakage (row 19) compared to the correct and data leakage-free performance values in row 20.

 In summary, the fine-tuning did increase performance, regardless of whether it was implemented correctly (+0.03/+0.03 PLCC/SROCC) or not (+0.06/+0.07 PLCC/SROCC).
 Further investigation is required to understand why the presented type of data leakage in the fine-tuning process overall improves performance when it conceptually should not.
 However, the LSTM-based model performs worse than the SVR, with PLCC and SROCC dropping from 0.70/0.67 (row 15) to just 0.65/0.63, rendering this approach far from state-of-the-art as compared to 3D-CNN+LSTM at 0.81/0.80 or MLSP-VQA-FF at 0.83/0.82 (rows 5 and 6).
 Moreover, the correct implementation of the approach has a lower performance by 0.22/0.22 from the claimed 0.87/0.85, showing the importance of rigorous evaluation.